 - They’re often available in a set that comes with sheets, sometimes making them more affordable than duvets.

 Choose Your Own Adventure With Casper

-Are you looking for the perfect full size mattress for your double bed?
+After sorting out the differences between the double bed size vs full size, you may find yourself looking for the perfect full-size mattress.
 Well, Goldilocks, look no further.
-Casper carries the mattress sizes and materials to suit every sleeper.
-Choose between our six mattress sizes and four mattress types to find the perfect mix of space and support.
+Casper carries the mattress sizes and materials to suit every sleeper – just check out our mattress size guide to find out.
+Choose between our six mattress sizes and four mattress types to find the perfect mix of sleep space and support.